t-w/ADFlib/README.md

 dumps - feedback welcomed).

 #### Native device size limit
-This depends on the target operating system.
-On a 64-bit OS, devices larger than 4GiB should be available (on a 32-bit OS, possibly not).
+This (also) depends on the target operating system (precisely on `off_t` type, used with `lseek`).
+On a 64-bit OS, devices larger than 4GiB _should_ be available (on a 32-bit OS, not so sure...).

 #### Volume size limit
 Volumes must, obviously, fit the ADF device.
-Data in a volume is addressed with blocks of 512-bytes so theoretically can be quite large (2GiB * 512 = 1TiB).
+Data in a volume is addressed with blocks of 512-bytes, so, theoretically, can be quite large: 2GiB (signed int, 32bit) * 512 = 1TiB.
 In practice, volumes should not be larger than what is supported by AmigaOS (4GiB).

 ## Documentation